Revisiting the Radio Lateral Distribution Function: An amplitude dependence on $X_{\rm max}$ and primary composition: Scaling of the electric field at ground level with distance and density

 Which of the two competing scalings will dominate depends on how much $R$ and $\rho$ vary with \xmax for a given shower geometry, which determines the region in the atmosphere where the shower develops.
 At low zenith angles, $R$ varies more than $\rho$ with \xmax, and the $1/R$ scaling dominates, on average favoring proton-induced showers.
 The opposite is true for high zenith angles, where $\rho$ varies more than $R$, making the $1/\rho$ scaling the dominant one, favoring iron-induced showers instead.
 This can be seen on Fig.~\ref{fig:RrhovsXmax}, where the values shown are normalized by their respective minimum values for each zenith angle.
 For Auger at 55$^\circ$ (GRAND at 42$^\circ$), $R$ varies by a factor of $\sim1.73$ ($\sim2.1$) and $\rho$ only varies by a factor of $\sim1.36$ ($\sim1.4$).
 At high zenith, for Auger at 80$^\circ$ (GRAND at 82$^\circ$), $R$ varies by a factor of $\sim1.17$ ($\sim1.16$) while the $\rho$ variation is larger, at $\sim1.37$ ($\sim1.42$).
 These same factors can be seen on Fig.~\ref{fig:FactorRatios}, where we show the relative variation of $R$ (red line) and $\rho$ (dashed line) for all zenith angles.
 Note that at this point we still disregard any loss of coherence, which increases as the air density decreases (see section~\ref{sec:lossofcoherence}), and assume that the $1/\rho$ scaling is valid for the whole atmosphere.

+As discussed in Section~\ref{sec:motivation}, it has long been known that the shape of the radio LDF depends on \xmax, primarily through geometrical projection effects of the Cherenkov cone onto the ground.
+However, this geometrical effect represents only one manifestation of the \xmax dependence of the radio emission.
+The absolute amplitude of the radio signal also depends on the interplay between the distance and density scalings described above, and thus on \xmax.
+This becomes particularly clear near the so-called ``magic angle'', where the LDF shapes become nearly identical for different showers while the peak amplitude retains a clear dependence on \xmax.
+This behavior, illustrated in the right panels of Fig.~\ref{fig:LDFExamples}, reveals an additional physical component of the \xmax dependence of the radio signal.

-Since the field amplitude varies depending on the position along the LDF, for simplicity we will base all following analyses on the electric field amplitude at a single point, namely the peak amplitude of the LDF, at the Cherenkov ring.
-In order to approximate the emission of each mechanism, as it would appear at \xmax, we used our estimate of the geomagnetic to Askaryan ratio of each shower (see section~\ref{sec:zhairessims}) to obtain the peak electric field at ground for the Geomagnetic (Geo) and Askaryan (Ask) components separately.
+Since the peak amplitude varies with the position along the LDF, for simplicity we will base all following analyses on the peak amplitude at a single point, namely the maximum LDF amplitude near the Cherenkov ring.
+In the subsequent analysis, references to peak amplitudes or electric field amplitudes refer to this maximum LDF amplitude.
+In order to approximate the emission of each mechanism, as it would appear at \xmax, we used our estimate of the geomagnetic-to-Askaryan ratio of each shower (see section~\ref{sec:zhairessims}) to obtain the maximum LDF amplitude at ground for the Geomagnetic (Geo) and Askaryan (Ask) components separately.
 We then multiplied Ask and Geo by the distance $R$ to the maximum of each shower, i.e., we applied the inverse distance scaling.
 Since the geomagnetic emission is also proportional to $\sin(\alpha)$, and $\alpha$ changes with zenith angle, we have also divided the field Geo at ground by $\sin(\alpha)$, in order to remove any zenith angle dependence.